-The client, Max Feber, appeared on the January 6 episode of Shark Tank to present his cold brew coffee filter system sold under his company name, Bruw.
+The client, Max Feber, appeared on the January 6 episode of Shark Tank to present his patented cold brew coffee filter system sold under the company name Bruw.

 Feber, who received a patent for his coffee filter in June 2018, had the idea to use a pair of mason jars joined together by a double-sided lid fitted with a filter and small tube.
 After steeping ground coffee and water for up to 18 hours in the refrigerator (the “cold brew method”), simply flip the jars over with the tube side up and, presto, filtered cold brew coffee is ready to drink.